asitkr/job-finder/README.md

-# <h1>Movie-DataBase (Using React)</h1>
+# <h1>Job Portal (Using React)</h1>

 # About

-Movie-DataBase is an amazing app through which you can find shows you love more easily.
-Want to know more about movie you like ?
-Movie-DataBase is one place where you will find everything.
-Select the tag and start browsing NOW !.
+Job Portal is an amazing app through which you can find jobs more easily on daily basis.
+Want to know more about job details?
+Job Portal is one platform where you will find on the basis of your own skills.
+Select the tag and start browsing NOW!

 # Requirements

-Use "npm start" to run this project after cloning.
-Run "server.js" on seperate terminal.
+Use "npm start" to run this project after cloning the project.

 # Features

- The following features are implemented in this project :-
+ The following features are implemented in this project:-
         <ol>
-            <li>Find Various Movies with just a click.</li>
-            <li>Beautiful and aesthethic User Interface which lets you browse with ease.</li>
+            <li>First you have to register yourself</li>
+            <li>Your data will be stored in localstorage</li>
+            <li>After registering you will be navigated to the login component</li>
+            <li>Then login with your details at the time of registering your data will stored in sessionstorage</li>
+            <li>After Login you will be redirected to the landing page, where you can find the jobs based on skills</li>
+            <li></li>
             <li>Clicking on the Movie poster shows more information regarding it.</li>
             <li>Dark Theme throughout the page lets you find shows you love with ease.</li>
         </ol>